Dsavvi180/AlgorithmicTrading/README.md

 # AlgoTrading Repository

-This repository contains a collection of tools, notebooks, and web applications for algorithmic trading research, backtesting, and data analysis.
+This repository contains a collection of tools, notebooks, and web applications for algorithmic trading research, backtesting, and data analysis (Check out https://github.com/Dsavvi180/TopStepX-PropFirm-API for realtime data socket connections).
 It is organized into several key components:
 ## Repository Structure

 - **backtesting/**